little-mouse-fella/little-mouse-fella.github.io/_posts/2025-10-23-essay-on-leaving-the-church-of-jesus-christ-of-latter-day-saints.md

+---
+title: Essay on leaving the Church of Jesus Christ of Latter-day Saints
+---

 Wrote this a couple years ago.
 ## I’m Ready
 How do I know that I’m ready to write about it?
 Because I need to write about it.
 Writing about it is now what I have to do, to get to the next stage.